ShadowDev01/X9/README.md

 *  -v, --values          list of values in file
 *  -c, --chunk           maximum number of parameters in url (type: Int64, default: 10000)
 *  --ignore              does not change the default parameters, just appends the given parameters with the given values to the end of the URL
-*  --replace-all         Replaces all default parameter's values with the given values and appends the given parameters with the given values to the end of the URL
+*  --rep-all             Replaces all default parameter's values with the given values and appends the given parameters with the given values to the end of the URL
-*  --replace-alt         just replaces the default parameter values with the given values alternately
+*  --rep-alt             just replaces the default parameter values with the given values alternately
-*  --suffix-all          append the given values to the end of all the default parameters
+*  --suf-all             append the given values to the end of all the default parameters
-*  --suffix-alt          append the given values to the end of default parameters alternately
+*  --suf-alt             append the given values to the end of default parameters alternately
-*  --all                 do all --ignore, --replace-all, --replace-alt, --suffix-all, --suffix-alt
+*  -A                    do all --ignore, --rep-all, --rep-alt, --suf-all , --suf-alt
 *  -o, --output          save output in file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~